 - Line a 9 x 5-inch loaf-shaped pan with a piece of parchment paper.
 Let the edges stick out of the pan so you have handles to pull the loaf out of the pan.
 Scoop the lentil filling into the pan and use a spoon to smooth it out evenly all the way to the edges.

 - Bake the loaf for 30 minutes.
-While the vegan meatloaf is baking, make the tangy tomato glaze or mushroom gravy.
-To make the tomato glaze, mix together tomato paste, pure maple syrup, and balsamic vinegar in a small bowl.
+While it's baking, make the tangy tomato glaze or mushroom gravy.
+To make the glaze, mix together tomato paste, pure maple syrup, and balsamic vinegar in a small bowl.Â

 - After 30 minutes, remove the lentil loaf from the oven and spread half of the tomato glaze over the top.
 Reserve the rest for serving.
-Put it back into the oven to cook for 20 more minutes.
+Put it back into the oven to cook for 20 more minutes.Â

 - Carefully take it out of the oven and let it rest for 10 minutes.
-This resting time will help the vegan meatloaf to setup.
+This resting time will help the meatloaf to setup.
 To take the loaf out of the pan, grab both of the parchment paper handles, lift it up, and transfer it to a large plate or cutting board.
 Spread the rest of the tomato glaze on top and then slice into 1-inch wedges.

 Notes

 - If you don't have a food processor, you can dice all of the vegetables, slightly mash the lentils, and then mix it by hand in a large mixing bowl.
-The texture might be a little chunkier than if you had used a food processor, but it will still be delicious.
+The texture might be a little chunkier than if you had used a food processor, but it will still be delicious.Â

 - Make sure that you line the loaf pan with parchment paper that goes over the edges, so you can pull it out easily after it's done baking.
 It won't stick and easy cleanup!
-If you don't have parchment, you can spray or rub it with oil.
+If you don't have parchment, you can spray or rub it with oil.Â

 Loved this recipe.
 Made it for an Easter Sunday dinner for two friends and we all enjoyed it.
 Thank you.